 Best Cities for Digital Nomads: Deciding Where to Live in Portugal

 Portugal’s capital, Lisbon, is vibrant and filled with culture.
 It’s the perfect destination for digital nomads who enjoy working in cafes and coworking spaces (keep reading for the best ones).
-There’s a Meetup group for Lisbon Digital Nomads.
-It offers a great way to get together with like-minded people and explore Lisbon together.
+There a Meetup group for Lisbon Digital Nomads (and many others depending on your intersts) which offers a great way to get together with like-minded people and explore Lisbon together.

 For some mouthwatering Portuguese food, check out Time Out Market Lisboa.
 At Time Out, You can enjoy cuisine from over 40 different restaurants.

-Like much of Portugal, Porto offers a lot to history buffs.
-It’s even home to a UNESCO World Heritage Site, Ribeira riverside.
-There are also museums and music concerts.
+Like much of Portugal, Porto offers a lot to lovers of history and food.
+It’s even home to a UNESCO World Heritage Site Ribeira riverside.

 For a quick day trip from Porto, Duro Valley is recommended for wine lovers.